corda/corda-docs-portal/content/en/docs/corda-os/3.2/api-vault-query.md

 [VaultQueryJavaTests.java](https://github.com/corda/corda/blob/release/os/3.2/node/src/test/java/net/corda/node/services/vault/VaultQueryJavaTests.java)

 {{< note >}}
 Queries by `Party` specify the `AbstractParty` which may be concrete or anonymous.
-In the later case, where an anonymous party does not resolve to an X500 name via the `IdentityService`, no query results will ever be produced.
+Note, however, that if an anonymous party does not resolve to an X500 name via the `IdentityService`, no query results will ever be produced.
 For performance reasons, queries do not use `PublicKey` as search criteria.

 {{< /note >}}